JPerales0714/modis_viirs_overpass/README.md

 Assuming your computer is configured correctly with all the correct libraries, you only need to do take note of the following:

 * The "Base File Path" should be an absolute path to your data directory.
-* All files to be used must be in a seperate directory, the code doesn't support singular files as inputs.
+* All files to be used must be in a seperate directory (folder), the code doesn't support singular files as inputs.
 * Tables within a database are not generated as part of this code.
 Any specified tables to be used must be pre-existig, or table initialization code must be added.
 * Similarly, data tables are not truncated unless commands are added.
 * HDF4 and HDF5 files are required, but either type can be used as Nadir or Off-Nadir data.